Monday, October 17, 2022

 Ancestry

-Ancestry has their "Ontario, Canada Births, 1832-1916" collection.
+Ancestry has their "Ontario, Canada Births, 1832-1917" collection.
 Wait a second...1832?
 Yes, there is an entry that states that Henry Purdy was born 31 May 1832 and registered in the County of Carleton in the Division of Huntley on 25 Sep 1883.
+[Note: this image below was taken in 2022 before Ancestry made available the 1917 birth registrations on their site.]

 Screen capture from Ancestry.ca of the "Ontario, Canada Births, 1832-1916" search page.